Custom software & automations · built & owned

 Blueprint

-We map what it actually needs to do: the screens, the data, and the one number it should move.
+We map what it actually needs to do: the screens, the data, the one number it should move, and the manual steps worth automating.
 You walk out with a fixed price and a fixed scope before a line of code is written.

 Week 1